feathersjs/feathers/readme.md

 Each plugin has it's own minimal example in the repo.
 To see some more complex examples go to [feathersjs/feathers-demos](https://github.com/feathersjs/feathers-demos).

+## Security

+We :heart: the community and take security very seriously.
+No one wants their app hacked.
+If you have come across a security concern please [report it responsibly](http://docs.feathersjs.com/SECURITY.html#where-should-i-report-security-issues).
+Visit the [Security section](http://docs.feathersjs.com/SECURITY.html) of the docs to learn more about how you can make sure your app is secure.

 ## License

 [MIT](LICENSE)